faturita/faturita.github.io/_portfolio/portfolio-10.md

 collection: portfolio
 ---

+# Description

-* *Description*: Development of a rehabilitation VEST based on vibrotactile biofeedback to aid in post-stroke neurorehabilitation procedures aimed to restore dynamic balance.
+Development of a rehabilitation VEST based on vibrotactile biofeedback to aid in post-stroke neurorehabilitation procedures aimed to restore dynamic balance.

+# Scope
-* *Scope*: stage one involves only creating the VEST and test clinical hypothesis.
+Stage one involves only creating the VEST and test clinical hypothesis.

 * *Technologies*: IoRT, IMU